segmentio/segment-docs/src/connections/sources/source-functions/index.md

 **What is the maximum payload size for the incoming webhook?**

-The maximum payload size for an incoming webhook payload is 2MB.
+The maximum payload size for an incoming webhook payload is 512 KiB.

 **What is the timeout for a function to execute?**

-The execution time limit is 1 second.
+The execution time limit is 5 seconds but we strongly recommend keeping your execution time as low as possible.
+You can achieve this by ensuring that if you are making multiple external requests, they are made concurrently using async / await.

 **What does "ReferenceError: exports is not defined" mean?**